Four-way talks call for end to Ukraine violence

 "Diplomacy cannot succeed if there is no room for compromise," said Ulrich Speck, a visiting scholar at Carnegie Europe.
 "The Kremlin is dedicated to get Ukraine under its control, one way or another.
 It feels that it has well advanced on that goal, and is not ready to back down.
 The West simply cannot agree to those conditions."

-U.S. Secretary of State John Kerry said there would be additional sanctions on Russia if it did not act to calm tensions in Ukraine.
+U.S. Secretary of States John Kerry said there would be additional sanctions on Russia if it did not act to calm tensions in Ukraine.

-"If ... we don’t see a movement in the right direction, then there will be additional sanctions, additional costs as a consequence," Kerry told reporters.
+"If there is not progress over the course of these next days, and we don’t see a movement in the right direction, then there will be additional sanctions, additional costs as a consequence," Kerry told reporters.

-The United States and European Union have so far imposed visa bans and asset freezes on a small number of Russians, a response that Moscow has openly mocked.
+The United States and European Union have so far imposed visa bans and asset freezes on a small number of Russian individuals, a response that Moscow has openly mocked.
 However, the Western states say they are now contemplating measures that could hurt Russia's economy more broadly.

-But some EU nations at least are reluctant to press ahead with more sanctions, fearing that could provoke Russia further or end up hurting their own economies.
+But some EU states at least are reluctant to press ahead with more sanctions, fearing that could provoke Russia further or end up hurting their own economies.

-Kerry also took the opportunity to condemn as "intolerable" suggestions in the eastern city of Donetsk that Jews had been ordered to register with authorities.

 Kerry and European Union foreign policy chief Catherine Ashton said the United States and the EU still had a significant difference with Russia over the status of Ukraine's Crimea region, annexed by Moscow last month.